User Guide (Latest)

 6.10 3.3.1 rapids-4-spark_2.12-22.12.0.jar xgboost4j-spark_3.0-1.4.2-0.3.0.jar

-For more details about each EMR release, please see the EMR release notes.
+For more details about each EMR release, refer to the EMR release notes.

-For more information on AWS EMR, please see the AWS documentation.
+For more information on AWS EMR, refer to the AWS documentation.

 To use the qualification and bootstrap tools for EMR, you will want to install the RAPIDS Accelerator user tools package.
 Instructions for installing and setting up the RAPIDS Accelerator user tools package for EMR can be found here: link.